solo-io/gloo/docs/content/contributing/documentation/editing_locally.md

 Run `git clone https://github.com/your-account/gloo.git` substituting `your-account` for your actual account on GitHub.
 You can also get the correct `.git` link by clicking on the **Clone or download** button on your fork of the Gloo repository.

-Now move into the root of the Gloo repository and run `TAGGED_VERSION=nonempty make download-glooe-changelog -B` to download the latest Gloo Enterprise changelogs, which are used to generate the changelog in the site.

-You now have the repository cloned on your local filesystem, including the `docs` folder that contains all of the documentation for Gloo, as well as the latest Gloo Enterprise changelogs saved into `../solo-projects/changelog`.
+You now have the repository cloned on your local filesystem, including the `docs` folder that contains all of the documentation for Gloo.

 ---